Modern digital product development never stops introducing new frameworks and roles.

 Top soft skills for this role are leadership, organisation, strategic thinking, communication, attention to details, squad management.

-The difference between project manager and product manager
+The difference between the project manager and product manager

 While in some organisations the role of both is clearly understood and takes the shape of job requirements, others may attribute functions of one position to the other.